borkdude/blog/posts/reagami.md

 ## Putting it all together

-Reagemi's only public function is called `render` which is just:
+Reagami's only public function is called `render` which is just:

 ``` clojure
 (defn render [root hiccup]